-Dogs have a different digestive system from humans.
-This means that some foods that are safe for people can be harmful or even very dangerous for dogs.
+Dogs have different digestive systems than humans.
+Some foods that are safe for people may or may not be harmful to dogs.

-While many people foods are safe for dogs, they should generally only eat in them moderation.
+Many foods that people can eat are safe for dogs.
+However, they should only be eaten in moderation.

-Cooked, plain white rice can be a good option for a dog with an upset stomach, as it is easy to digest and helps bind stool.
+Cooked, plain white rice can be a good option for a dog with an upset stomach.
+It is easy to digest and helps bind stool.

-Dairy products, such as milk, cheese, and plain yogurt, are safe for dogs to have in very small quantities.
+Dairy products, such as milk, cheese, and plain yogurt, may be safe for dogs to eat in small quantities.

 The B vitamins in shrimp can also help maintain a dog’s digestive system and promote healthy blood circulation.